BOOK MOTHER MENTORSHIP

 Step 2: Tailored Development

-- Setting up your publishing infrastructure (imprint, ISBN, cover design, publication logistics)
+- Setting up your publishing infrastructure (imprint creation, ISBNs, interior & cover design guidance, distribution logistics)

 Flexible, Supportive Structure

-- Two 60-minute phone or Zoom sessions each week to discuss writing progress, marketing, and platform-building
+- Two × 60-minute Zoom or phone sessions each week focused on craft, marketing, and author development

 Rates